 When it comes to sex crimes, the prosecutors and police are very harsh and tend to jump to conclusions about whether or not a particular person is guilty of the offense they are investigating.

-The force element is the biggest problem with these crimes as far as penalties go and how the police, prosecutors, and judges treat them.
+The force element is the biggest problem with these crimes in terms of penalties and how the police, prosecutors, and judges treat them.

 Anytime anybody is being forced to engage in some sexual activity, the police and prosecutors will deal with these cases in a very harsh manner and seek lengthy prison sentences, sex registration, and a whole host of other penalties.

-The critical thing to decide, in my opinion, having done these types of cases over the last twenty-five years, is what type of defense strategy you are going to have dealt with the issue.
+The critical thing to decide, in my opinion, having done these types of cases over the last twenty-five years, is what type of defense strategy you are going to have to deal with the issue.

 Developing a Defense Strategy